jimbrig/obsidian_vault/R/Databases with R/Using Pool.md

 - To determine a connections type for reference/informational purposes
 - Dispatch generic methods onto the connection objects by utilizing their inherited classes (i.e. through `if (inherits(conn, "R6"`) corresponding methods connections bases off their inherited classes.

-S4 class for compatibility with DBI methods Description
-A generic pool class that holds objects.
-These can be fetched

-Usage
-poolCreate(
-  factory,
-  minSize = 1,
-  maxSize = Inf,
-  idleTimeout = 60,
-  validationInterval = 600,
-  state = NULL
-)

-poolClose(pool)

 ## S4 method for signature 'Pool'

 poolClose(pool)
 Arguments
 factory